Image

 A week later, a headline in the Democrat revealed, “The Hold-up Man is Only a Boy,” when William H. Drumheller was arrested for the crime.
 No mention was made of his actual age, but it was noted that he had a prison record, having served time for forgery.
 Drumheller denied having committed the attempted robbery, but he did admit to having heard a shot and someone crying murder.

-Patchy rain nearby, with a high of 63 and low of 33 degrees.
-Sunny in the morning, overcast for the afternoon and evening, clear overnight.
+Partly Cloudy , with a high of 47 and low of 33 degrees.
+Clear during the morning, partly cloudy in the afternoon, clear overnight.